bhisaac/5eFP/5eFP-SRD.md

 #### Protection

-When a creature you can see attacks a target other than you that is within 1 square of you, you can use your reaction to impose disadvantage on the attack roll.
+When a creature you can see attacks a target other than you that is within 1 square of you, you can discard your reaction to impose disadvantage on the attack roll.
 You must be wielding a shield.

 ### Second Wind